SensorsINI/v2e/README.md

 | 25s - 35s  | 0.21 | 0.31|
 | 35s - 45s  | 0.22 | 0.33|

 All the thresholds above are estimated based on the file rec1500403661.hdf5.
 The estimated thresholds also slightly vary depending on the input file.
-For example, based on the APS frames in the time interval 35s - 45s from the file rec1499025222.hdf5, the estimated positive threshold is 0.28, and the negative threshold is 0.42.
+For example, based on the APS frames in the time interval 35s - 45s from the file rec1499025222.hdf5, the estimated positive threshold is 0.28, and the estimated negative threshold is 0.42.

 ## Generating Synthetic DVS Dataset from UCF-101 ##